Personal Tutor System

 There are various sources of student support and guidance available to you within the Department and the University, but the one that you might find most easily accessible is the pastoral care system within the Department.

-In the Department of Economics, there is a network of Personal Tutors (PT), and Year Tutors (YT), headed by the Director of Academic and Pastoral Support, who works under the overall responsibility of the Director of Undergraduate Studies.
+In the Department of Economics, there is a network of Personal Tutors (PT), and Year Tutors (YT), headed by the Senior Tutor, who works under the overall responsibility of the Director of Undergraduate Studies.
 Each of these roles carries specific responsibilities.
-We also have a Welfare Officer for all students based in the Department of Economics.
+We also have a Student Wellbeing and Progression Officer, Annie Simper who is available for all students based in the Department of Economics.
+Annie is based in the UG Office, however most sessions will take place online via various platforms such as email, Skype and Microsoft Teams.

 Your Personal Tutor